Flyingfish812/p2myth/docs/Ship/Warden.md

 - Zen: Focus Lance
 - Rarity: Super Rare
 - Price: 3000
+- Main Description: A set of 2 fast tracking laser beams that last for a while.
 - Upgrade Info:

 | Level | 1 | 2 | 3 | 4 | 5 | Ult |